Oxford Dormitory

 Participants in SLE can take advantage of:

-- A community of students interested in sustainability
+• A community of students interested in sustainability

-- Mentorship from returning students
+• Mentorship from returning students

-- Access to community kitchens
+• Access to community kitchens

-- SLE programs, events, trips and funding opportunities
+• SLE programs, events, trips, and funding opportunities

 Leadership opportunities with SLE include:

-- Developing sustainability pilots and projects
+• Developing sustainability pilots and projects

-- Increased ownership of their living space to make it more sustainable
+• Increased ownership of their living space to make it more sustainable

-- Promoting the three pillars of sustainability: Environment, Equity/Ethics and Economics
+• Promoting the three pillars of sustainability: Environment, Equity/Ethics and Economics

-- Development of personal and civic responsibility in shaping a more vibrant planet and future
+• Development of personal and civic responsibility in shaping a more vibrant planet and future

-- Exploration of the ways sustainability ties into academic and career interests
+• Exploration of the ways sustainability ties into academic and career interests

 SLE requirements include:

-- Living in SLE designated halls at Oxford Houses
+• Living in SLE designated halls at Oxford Houses

-- Contribute to an inclusive community environment welcoming of all participants and their diverse identities
+• Contribute to an inclusive community environment welcoming of all participants and their diverse identities

-SLE students are also encouraged to:
+SLE students are also given the oppurtunity to:

-- Participate in community-wide welcome activities at the start of each semester.
+• Participate in community-wide welcome activities at the start of each semester.

-- Design and plan SLE projects and activities
+• Design and plan SLE projects and activities

-- Play a role in building a sustainable community and sustainability projects at SLE.
+• Play a role in building a sustainable community and sustainability projects at SLE.

 SLE welcomes students regardless of their academic focus.